 What about Par 3's?

 FIR only applies to par 4 and par 5 holes.
 Why?
 Because par 3s are designed as a single shot to be played to the green.
 They don’t have fairways in the traditional sense, so you can’t hit a "fairway in regulation."
-For par 3s, the equivalent-stat that tracks our tee shot perfotrmance would be "Green in Regulation" (GIR), which you can learn a lot more about over at our new article about GIR coming shortly.
+For par 3s, the equivalent stat that tracks your tee shot performance would be "Green in Regulation" (GIR), which you can learn more about in our new article about GIR coming shortly.

 Why Is Tracking FIR a Complete Game-Changer?

-Thinking that FIR is just a fancy stat for tour pros is where so many amatuer or recreational goplfer get this wrong.
-While they certainly track it, learning how to track your personal FIR stats is perhaps one of the most critical aspects we can pay attenetion to if we truly wish to improve at the game.
+Thinking that FIR is just a fancy stat for tour pros is a common misconception among many amateur or recreational golfers.
+While they certainly track it, learning how to track your personal FIR stats is perhaps one of the most critical aspects you can pay attention to if you truly wish to improve at the game.

 Here’s why it should become one of your best friends on the golf course: